 Unfair Dismissal Lawyers

 Most people know that the Fair Work Act provides a right of compensation to unfairly dismissed employees.
 The Fair Work commission encourages dismissed employees to lodge their own claims.
 Where small amounts of compensation are sought, that is probably a good way to save costs.
 The annual report of the Fair Work Commission shows lots of people receive less than 3 weeks pay by way of compensation.
 Where there are higher claims for compensation, it is usually wise to engage lawyers because the more serious claims usually involve adverse action (General Protections claims) not merely unfair dismissal.
-Over more than 20 years, McDonald Murholme has acted for more employees and won more compensation in unfair dismissal and General Protection claims than anyone else.
+For more than 20 years, McDonald Murholme has acted for more employees and won more compensation in unfair dismissal and General Protection claims than anyone else.
 Most employers have lawyers or HR Departments to fight a worker’s claim, so you must get strategic advice.

 Am I eligible to file an application for unfair dismissal?